The Black MAGA Faithful Think Donald Trump Tailored His 2020 Pitch To Black Men And They’re Kind Of Feeling It

 “People are waking up and realizing that the Democratic Party hasn't done anything for us, and at the very least we need to make them feel nervous,” Joel Patrick, a 23-year-old from Ohio who came to Georgia to see Trump, told BuzzFeed News.
 “If we're going to keep voting for them, they need to be doing something worth voting for, but right now it seems like the only thing they stand for is opposing the president.”

-Patrick, who said he “posts on the internet” about being a black Trump influencer, said, “Everyone that’s here really believes in Trump, and they’re trying to influence the [political] culture that they directly affect.”
+Patrick, who said he “post[s] on the internet” about being a black Trump influencer, said, “Everyone that’s here really believes in Trump, and they’re trying to influence the [political] culture that they directly affect.”

 To Democrats, Georgia represents a purple frontier that can only turn blue if more black men are engaged.
 And it’s a difficult proposition that Trump seems determined to test.

-“To win in places like North Carolina, Florida, Pennsylvania, and Michigan, a part of that includes suppressing the black vote and getting a marginal share of black men,” Jarrod Loadholt, a Democratic strategist based in Georgia said of Republican strategy, adding that the idea of the Trump campaign adding black men effectively wasn’t entirely ridiculous.
+“To win in places like North Carolina, Florida, Pennsylvania, and Michigan, a part of that includes suppressing the black vote and getting a marginal share of black men,” Jarrod Loadholt, a Democratic strategist based in Georgia, said of Republican strategy.
+He said that the idea of the Trump campaign adding black men effectively wasn’t entirely ridiculous.

 Trump in his speech insisted that Democrats have taken black voters for granted “for decades.”
-He cited the “worst” schools, how Democrats in power shipped jobs overseas, kept borders open, and then sponsored tough-on-crime bills that ruined lives.
+He cited the “worst” schools, how Democrats in power shipped jobs overseas, kept borders open, and sponsored tough-on-crime bills that ruined lives.

 “When I ran for office three years ago, I looked at the bleak, dismal record of the Democratic Party and asked the African American community: What the hell do you have to lose?”
 Trump, who was not his usual ebullient self, said with the same trademark exuberance he had in 2016.